dcpedit/red-herring-build-guide/README.md

 # Build Guide
+This guide is based off the Basketweave guide by null-ll.
+The components are layed out in a similar fashion.

 ## Required Components
 You will need the following tools and components to build the keyboard (not included in the kit):